Understanding Spinal Cord Injuries

 - Loss of bowel control

 An injury to the spine is usually an emergency situation and demands immediate care.
 Depending on the severity of the particular injury, surgery may be necessary to remove tissue, bone fragments or even foreign objects that may have entered the body during the accident.
 Sometimes fluid pressed against the spine must be drained.
 Surgery can also repair or fuse broken spinal bones or implant spinal braces.
 After the injury has healed, it is likely that various forms of physical therapy will be needed to recover.
 Sometimes therapy is ongoing throughout the victim’s life.
 As a result, it can become very expensive.

 If you or a loved one has suffered from a spinal cord injury because of the recklessness or negligence of another person or party, a skilled spine injury lawyer may be able to help you file a claim to receive financial compensation.
-Contact the attorneys at Hartel, DeSantis & Howie, LLP for a free consultation today.
+Contact the attorneys at Hartel, DeSantis & Howie, LLP for a free consultation for personal injury cases today.

 By Michael A. DeSantis | Published May 2, 2014